kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 Yes.
 - HorizontalPodAutoscaler objects will increase in size by approximately 1 byte for the boolean field when specified
 - The status will include additional pod selection information (approximately 50-100 bytes)
-- No additional API objects will be created
+- caching for every podsFilter stratrgy will be saved

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?